Advance Care Planning: Letting Us Know Your Wishes for Medical Care

 An Advance Health Care Directive is a legal document that tells your physician, your family members and friends about what kind of care you would like to have if you become unable to make medical decisions.
 It's called an advance directive because you choose your medical care before you become seriously ill.

-To download a copy of an Advance Health Care Directive, click here.This document contains translations for English and Spanish.
-For the English pages only, please print pages 1-8.
+To download a copy of an Advance Health Care Directive, click here for English.
+Click here for Spanish.

 Physician Orders for Life-Sustaining Treatment

 Another form of advance care planning is Physician Orders for Life-Sustaining Treatment (POLST).
 POLST is a doctor’s order that indicates what types of life-sustaining treatment you do or do not want if you become seriously ill.
 Completing a POLST is voluntary, and does not replace the Advance Health Care Directive.